 Measure Selection

 The Evaluation Team initially targeted four measure types of this study: three residential measures and one commercial.
 However, in the course of the study as the costs of studying each measure became more clear, the EA Team looked to increase the number of measure types covered, resulting in a total of six residential measure types and one commercial type.
-Note that this report covers only the residential measures; commercial HVAC measures will be included in final combined report.

 We identified the measure types for the study by analyzing the utilities’ program tracking data, reviewing the PSD and technical reference manuals (TRMs) from other jurisdictions, and gathering feedback from utility staff and other stakeholders.
 Specifically, we used the following criteria to select the measure types to include in the study: